hoprnet/hoprnet/scripts/vagrant/README.md

 ## Environment

 The setup consists of 3 different networks.
 The first one *192.168.101.0/24* simulates a public network (e.g Internet).
-The other two networks *10.10.0.0/24* and *172.24.0.0/24* are simulating local networks behind NAT and can reach the public network.
+The other two networks *10.10.0.0/24* and *172.24.0.0/24* are simulating local networks behind NAT and can reach the simulated public network.

 Vagrant will deploy the following 3 VMs into the 192.168.101.0/24 network.
 Subsequently, docker-compose is used to instantiate the HOPR nodes.